BuiltByRobyn/mkdocsmaterialcomms/docs/presenting-prototypes.md

 # Presenting and Sharing Prototypes

+You've brought your idea to life, now what?
+This page will discuss methods of sharing your prototype, while still retaining control over who can see your design.

 ---

 ## Publishing the Prototype

-1. Click the blue Share button in the top-right corner of the Figma interface.
+1. **Click** the blue Share button in the top-right corner of the Figma interface.

 2. Set the sharing permissions by choosing the appropriate visibility.